ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 &#42; I realize these examples are somewhat contrived, but bear with me.
 They're for illustrative purposes, not code review.

-Even knowing Javascript isn't the easiest language on the eyes, it's still hard to grok exactly what this function is doing at first glance (or hold all the conditionals in your head as you parse through each logic branch).
-We've got nested conditionals, nil checking (via `length`), and even some string sanitation going on.
+All the nested conditionals make it hard to grok exactly what this function is doing at first glance.
+There's too many branches to easily hold all the logic in your head as you parse through each conditional.
+Additionally, we're doing some nil checking (via `length`), throwing in some string sanitation for good measure, all of which isn't helped by Javascript's punctuation-heavy syntax.

-Switching to Ruby - a language praised as far more developer-friendly than Javascript - doesn't improve the situation much.
+Switching to Ruby - a language praised for being more developer-friendly than Javascript - doesn't improve the situation much.

 ```ruby
 def display_name(user)